 Can you relate?
 Are you struggling to get your online presence established?
 Is your business struggling or not growing as fast as you'd like?
 Do you even have performance goals in place for your business much less your inbound marketing campaign?

-You may not have a campaign in place because you don't know what you're missing, that's where this article comes in.
+You may not have a digital campaign in place because you don't know what you're missing, that's where this article comes in.
 I don't need to get analytical like everyone else does with KPI, it's really much more simple for this level of application.

 If you can relate to these key indicators your business is in bad shape.

 If you're not going forward you're going backwards as the saying goes.
 If you're an entrepreneur you undoubtedly want your business to grow or be more profitable, (I mean both).
 If you're not seeing year over year increases on profitability or growth rate this could be an indicator that something needs to be addressed.
 Sure, you may sacrifice some profit margin to grow faster.
 Yes, you may be cutting back in some areas to increase profitability in the short-run.
 No, you shouldn't use these as an excuse to overlook deeper issues.

 Targeting and nurturing new clients is a good way to change both issues.
 Aggressively pursuing new opportunities can grow your margins if sold right, and the more you find the more you grow.
 Invest first in your business development and don't forget that a sales person without tools is little more than a meeting setter.

 KPI #2 Your phone isn't ringing

 The phone doesn't ring with new sales opportunity very often.
 Not without the proper elements in place to help people looking for your services find you.
 How's your advertising campaign performing?
 Still have a yellow page ad?
 Have you evaluated the metrics on your direct mail campaign yet?